-If you’ve decided it’s time to move house, then to make sure you’re happy with your new home, here are our top ten factors to consider when deciding where to live.
+So you’ve decided it’s time for a change location and choose to Move House in Manchester, to make sure you’re pleased with your new home.
+Here are the top ten factors to take into account when deciding where to live.

-Whether it’s the fact you commute for work or enjoy spending your weekends exploring new places, transport links can be an important factor for many people.
+Whether it’s a fact you commute for work or enjoy spending your weekends exploring new places, transport links can be an essential factor for many people.
 Make sure to do some research into the transport links available and the cost of getting to where you want to go.

 How near to friends and family and family do you want to be?
 Do you need to be close enough to help them out, or will you need help from them?
 Are they going to be popping by every night to see how you are, or would you rather keep them at arm’s length?